FAQ

 More about

-What happens at COP28 and other UNFCCC climate conferences?
+What happens at COP29 and other UNFCCC climate conferences?

 At a UNFCCC climate conference, politicians from many different countries come together to work out solutions and reach agreements to limit the increase in global warming.
-In 1992, the first UNFCCC climate conference took place in Rio de Janeiro, Brazil, with the participation of the member states of the United Nations.
+In 1992, the first UNFCCC environmental summit conference took place in Rio de Janeiro, Brazil, with the participation of the member states of the United Nations.
+The first Climate Change Conference (COP 1) was held in Berlin, Germany, in 1995.

 More about